ajtribick/celestia-gaia-stardb/README.md

     `python -m pip install -r requirements.txt`

+6. Build the Rust code

+    `maturin develop --release`

-6. Run the download script. **This step may take several hours!**
+7. Run the download script. **This step may take several hours!**

     `python download_data`

-7. Run the build script.
+8. Run the build script.

     `python make_stardb`

-8. The stars.dat, hdxindex.dat and saoxindex.dat files will be written into
+9. The stars.dat, hdxindex.dat and saoxindex.dat files will be written into
     the output folder

-9. Copy the files into the `data` folder of the celestia.Sci/Celestia distribution.
+10. Copy the files into the `data` folder of the celestia.Sci/Celestia distribution.

 ## References